Plan staff workloads

 At Corpus-C, ZEP has proven its worth within a very short time and has given the managing directors and staff new scope for their actual day-to-day business.

-ZEP fits 100%, is stable and secure and does not burden you with functions you do not need.
+ZEP fits 100%, is stable and secure and doesn't burden you with features you don't need.
 Other solutions brought too many confusing features.